 In my own work, I encounter those who either embrace artistic nudity or feel challenged by it.
 I experience it every time I create something new.
-Some tell me it’s erotic (although I disagree), or interpret my art to reflect their likes or ideas, or fears.
-Art is supposed to do that so I can accept that opinion.
+Some tell me it’s erotic (although I disagree) or interpret my art to reflect their likes, ideas, or fears.
+Art is supposed to do that so that I can accept that opinion.
 These responses tell me a lot about you, the viewer.
 When you look at art, what do you see?
-Do you look at and appreciate the painting in its entirety or do you search for the hint of a nipple?
+Do you look at and appreciate the painting in its entirety, or do you search for the hint of a nipple?
 Does it matter?
 Should it really?

 Nirvana — 36″ x 60″, mixed media on canvas – painted approximately life-size. © A.D.
 Cook 2012

 Our society throws out such mixed messages that it’s easy to see why people are confused.
-On one hand, we’re told by the government that nudity in art is wrong, at the very least, not right – on the other, nude statues prevail in many of our own government buildings across the country.
-Ironically, in 2008, the Department of Justice purchased $8,000 curtains to cover an art deco statue because her breasts were embarrassing to the residing Attorney General at that time, John Ashcroft – he’s gone and so are the curtains.
+On the one hand, we’re told by the government that nudity in art is wrong, at the very least, not right – on the other hand, nude statues prevail in many of our government buildings across the country.
+Ironically, in 2008, the Department of Justice purchased $8,000 in curtains to cover an art deco statue because her breasts were embarrassing to the residing Attorney General at that time, John Ashcroft – he’s gone, and so are the curtains.
 But in reality, Washington D.C. boasts several beautiful and historic nude sculptures – Visit “Naked Washington: “Where to Find Nude Sculptures in DC” by Sophie Gilbert for some excellent examples.
-And here is a great video tour from 4 NBC Washington “Nude D.C.: Statues in the Buff“.
+And here is a great video tour from 4 NBC Washington: “Nude D.C.: Statues in the Buff.”

 Nudity is a problem for Americans.
 It disrupts our social exchange.